 Clearly war and terror are intimately related.
-It is hard to imagine a war that did not generate extreme fear among many people, and sometimes this is more than a by-product of violence-it is a primary objective.
-Historically, the sacking of captured cities was definitely intended to intimidate the inhabitants of other fortified positions.
-Most recently, the fighters of Islamic State in Syria and Iraq have used the most untrammelled violence to terrorize their enemies.
-In between, the development of strategic air bombing, though it had a strictly military rationale-to avoid the costly stalemate of trench warfare as experienced in the First World War-was based on a psychological theory: the belief that it would undermine the morale of the enemy population.
+It is hard to imagine a war that did not generate extreme fear amongst many people, and sometimes this is more than a by-product of violence - it is a primary objective.
+Historically, the sacking of captured cities was plainly intended to intimidate the inhabitants of other fortified posts (whether combatant or noncombatant).
+More recently, the development of strategic air bombing, though it had a strictly military rationale (to avoid the costly stalemate of trench warfare as experienced in the First World War), was based on a psychological theory: the belief that it could undermine the morale of the enemy population.
 In the words of one of its founding fathers, Lord Trenchard, in a bombing duel the enemy 'would squeal before we did'.
 In the event, this belief proved to be, if not false, certainly exaggerated, so the scale of destruction required to implement it after 1940 became vastly greater than had previously been imagined (or possible).

-By the time of the gigantic raids on Hamburg and Dresden, the description of the RAF's operations as terror bombing was not merely the rhetoric of Goebbels's propaganda ministry: this was undeniably a deliberate attack on noncombatants.

-Even so, the dreams of the apostles of air power-the Wellsian nightmares of the civilians-did not become reality.
+By the time of the gigantic raids on Hamburg and Dresden, the description of the RAF's operations as terror bombing was not merely the rhetoric of Goebbels's propaganda ministry: this was a deliberate attack on noncombatants.
+Even so, the dreams of the apostles of airpower - the Wellsian nightmares of the civilians - did not become reality.
 The Second World War was not won by bombing.
-It has proved difficult to determine precisely the role it played-whether 'decisive' or not-but it was ultimately auxiliary to the kind of traditional military action so despised by airmen.
-And neither has any subsequent war been won by bombing alone.
-In war, fear may be a potent weapon, but it is not an omnipotent one.
+It has proved difficult to determine precisely the role it played - whether 'decisive' or not - but it was ultimately auxiliary to the kind of traditional military action so despised by airmen.
+And nor has any subsequent war been won by bombing alone.
+In war, fear may be potent but it is not omnipotent.

-One way of distinguishing war from terrorism might be to say that war is what states do, terrorism is done by those too weak to oppose states openly.
-But this misses the point that the weak may adopt a strategy of resistance that does not require terror.
-Guerrilla warfare, however 'unconventional' by regular military criteria, operates by normal military logic.
-Guerrilla fighters engage the state's armed forces, on however small a physical scale, and however protracted or episodic a timescale, and thus fulfil Clausewitz's requirement that war be 'the collision of two living forces', not 'the action of a living force upon a lifeless mass'.
-In other words, the defining process of war is combat.
+A way of distinguishing war from terrorism might be to say that war is what states do, terrorism is the recourse of those too weak to oppose states openly.
+But this misses the point that the weak may adopt a strategy of resistance which does not require terror: guerrilla operations, however 'unconventional' by regular military criteria, work by normal military logic.
+They engage the state's armed forces, on however small a physical scale, and however protracted or episodic a timescale, and thus fulfil Clausewitz's requirement that war be 'the collision of two living forces', not 'the action of a living force upon a lifeless mass'.
+In other words the defining process of war is combat.

-The essence of terrorism, by contrast, is not just avoidance but negation of combat.
-Terrorist targets are attacked in a way that prohibits self-defence.
-And what makes terrorism so alarming is the readiness to attack not just selected but also random targets; in the indiscriminate bombing of a street market, a store, or a bar, we see a deliberate flouting of the international law of war, and a refusal to accept as binding the prevailing moral distinctions-between belligerents and neutrals, combatants and noncombatants, legitimate and illegitimate targets.
-So the vital part of the US definition is 'noncombatant targets' against whom violence is 'perpetrated' (here the terminology conveys the official anathema).
+The essence of terrorism, by contrast, is surely the negation of combat.
+Its targets are attacked in a way that inhibits (or better prohibits) self-defence.
+But, of course, what marks terrorism out in the public mind is its readiness to attack not just selected but also random targets; in the indiscriminate bombing of a street market, a store, or a bar, we see a deliberate flouting of the international law of war, and a refusal to accept as binding the prevailing moral distinctions - between belligerents and neutrals, combatants and noncombatants, legitimate and illegitimate targets.
+So the vital part of the US definition is the 'noncombatant targets' against whom violence is 'perpetrated' (not, we may note, 'carried out'; the terminology carries the official anathema).